Chandramani2/HLD/Rate Limiter/Design/README.md

 ## 1. Overview

-A Rate Limiter is a crucial component in distributed systems designed to control the amount of incoming traffic to a service or network.
+A Rate Limiter is a critical component in distributed systems designed to control the amount of incoming traffic to a service.
 It prevents abuse, ensures fair usage (preventing "noisy neighbors"), and protects backend services from being overwhelmed by unpredictable spikes in traffic.

 **Core Architecture Decisions:**
 * **Centralized State:** Uses Redis to hold counters, ensuring consistency across multiple rate limiter instances.